 Not only are fertility rates on the decline in Singapore, but couples are also choosing to get married and have children later in life.
 Age is an important factor affecting fertility and while you cannot stop the ageing process, there are ways to preserve fertility.

-In this article, Dr Lim Min Yu, an IVF clinician and OB/GYN from the Astra Women’s & Fertility Centre shares more about egg freezing as a way of preserving fertility.
+In this article, Dr Lim Min Yu, an IVF clinician and OB/GYN from Astra Women’s & Fertility Specialists, shares more about egg freezing as a way of preserving fertility.

 What is Egg Freezing?

 Egg freezing, also known as oocyte cryopreservation, is a process in which a lady’s eggs (oocytes) are retrieved, frozen and stored as a way to preserve the fertility of a lady who wants to conceive later on in her life.